 Separating and divorcing spouses have to figure out how to start life over without the support of their husbands and wives.
 After all, if both spouses are wage-earners, divorce can mean losing a substantial portion of the household income.
-It’s even more frightening when a spouse has not worked in years, and must now return to an unfamiliar job market.
+It’s even more frightening when a spouse has not worked in years and must now return to an unfamiliar job market.
 Fortunately, Georgia law allows spouses to petition the court for spousal support, which is commonly referred to as alimony.
 E.N.
-Banks-Ware Law Firm, LLC, represents spouses on both sides of alimony cases, and our family law attorneys will fight for terms that are reasonable and fair to you.
+Banks-Ware Law Firm, LLC, represents spouses on both sides of alimony cases, and our family law attorney will fight for terms that are reasonable and fair to you.

 There are numerous misunderstandings that surround alimony.
 Spouses who are ordered to pay often view it as punishment or believe they will be forced to underwrite the other party’s expensive lifestyle.
 Those who are asking for it commonly believe it is subject to a formula, the way child support is calculated.
 Both are untrue.